vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/110_dIrghAyuH_prAptiH/_index.md

 +++
 ## Comment
 This hymn is not found in Pāipp.
-Kāuç.
+Kāuś.
 (46. 25) applies it for the benefit of a child born under an inauspicious asterism.

 ## Translations